 Once again, unless you’re cautious and do some manual scrutiny from time to time, the absence of an audit report could hurt you badly.

 #2.
 Similar to an audit report, KeePass also lacks two-factor authentication or multi-factor authentication.
 That’s a big disadvantage of KeePass considering how nasty hackers have become.
 Also, it doesn’t have a biometric system like Sticky Password to cover up for this.

 #3.
 Outdated User Interface.
 As soon as you visit the Keepass page you will notice it looks like a page from an early 2000s website.
 It is missing a lot of the modern user interface features, but that doesn’t mean it doesn’t work.

 #4.
 No app or web browser integration.
 Unfortunately, there is no mobile app version of Keepass, which for some users is a big disadvantage, and makes it less attractive than other paid password manager tools that offer syncing across devices.
 The lack of web browser plugins is also something that makes Keepass less useful than other password manager software.

 KeePass is open-source software and absolutely free of cost.
 There’s not even any hidden cost associated with the tool.
 This feature alone makes it worth trying and testing out against other password manager tools.
 If you only need a basic tool to help remember your password on a few sites, the Keepass software can be a great help.

 Depending on what kind of user you are and what you want from a password manager, the answer could be yes as well as no.

-If you just want to save a few passwords or documents, then it would be wise to go for a free option like KeePass.
+If you just want to save a few passwords or documents, then it would be wise to go for a free option like the KeePass software.